living with asthma

 In 1952, K.P.
 Buteyko, MD made a groundbreaking discovery: over-breathing is a major factor for the development of asthma and breathing difficulties.
 Of course, this theoretical assertion appears counter-intuitive for most asthmatics who believe that they experience excessive mucus, cough, and asthma attacks due to their inability to breathe in enough air.
 However, almost 60 years of scientific research and clinical data proves that asthmatics consume 2-20 times more air than a healthy person.

-Dr. Buteyko believed that by reducing air consumption, conditions essential for the development of asthma disappear.
+Dr. Buteyko believed that by reducing air consumption via Buteyko Breathing techniques, conditions essential for the development of asthma disappear.
 As a result, asthma symptoms become reduced or eliminated.
 The work of the Buteyko Clinic in Moscow, Russia as well as the Buteyko Breathing Center has confirmed this conclusion in practice.
 Indeed, Buteyko Breathing Method is effective and often life-saving for adults and children suffering from asthma.

-To understand this natural, holistic technique of improving breathing and why it improves asthma, please read Breathe To Heal book or the articles below.
+To understand this natural, holistic asthma treatment of improving breathing and why it improves asthma, please read Breathe To Heal book or the articles below.